 - Doing research as an undergraduate may help clarify your career goals and will certainly strengthen graduate school applications.
 Learn this semester about options to do research.

 - Your faculty mentor may have ideas and contacts for internships and volunteer opportunities.
-Ask him or her!
+Ask them!
 The name of your faculty mentor is on your APAS.